schitresh/system-design/website_designs/tools/5_web_crawler.md

   - The worker then passes the DIS to all relevant processing modules

 ## Document Dedupe Test
-- Many documents on the web are be available
+- Many documents on the web are available
   - Under multiple different URLs or mirrored on various servers
 - To avoid downloading duplicate documents, we can perform a dedupe test
   - Calculate a 64-bit checksum (using MD5 or SHA) of every processed document